munificent/craftinginterpreters/book/optimization.md

 Since the hardware is too complex to reason about our program's performance from first principles, we have to go out into the field.
 That means *profiling*.
-A profiler, if you've never used one, is a tool that runs your <span name="program">program</span> and tracks hardware resource use as it executes.
+A profiler, if you've never used one, is a tool that runs your <span name="program">program</span> and tracks hardware resource use as the code executes.
 Simple ones show you how much time was spent in each function in your program.
 Sophisticated ones track each instruction and data cache miss, memory allocations, and all sorts of other metrics.

 <aside name="program">